 Fitch's long term rating AAA denotes the highest credit quality with the lowest expectation of default risk.
-The lowest Fitch long term rating the Council used at the balance sheet date was A- which denotes a high credit quality with an expectation of low default risk.
-The "- "denotes relative status within major categories.
+The lowest Fitch long term rating the Council used at the balance sheet date was A+.

 Fitch's short term rating F1 denotes the highest short term credit quality, indicating the strongest intrinsic capacity for timely payment of financial payments.
 An added "+" denotes any exceptionally strong credit features.
 The lowest Fitch short term rating the Council used at the balance sheet date was F1.